Go to "How to Apply" for information on the application process.

 Spring Semester or Academic Year only

-Students are only able to study Engineering at Cardiff University for the Full Academic Year or the Spring Semester.
+Students are only able to study at Cardiff University for the Full Academic Year or the Spring Semester.
 We are unable to accept students to study at Cardiff University for the Fall Semester only.

 English Proficiency Tests and Minimum Scores: